Top 10 Micro-Cities in North America - Surprise! Arizona

 - Outside Sales Reps

-- Banner Boswell Medical Center - Sun Health System - Health
+- Banner Boswell Medical Center.
+Sun Health System

 - US Federal Government, including military

-- Banner Del Webb Medical Center - Health
+- Banner Del Webb Medical Center: Main campus

-- Banner Del E. Webb Medical Center - Second site, Health
+- Banner Del E. Webb Medical Center: Second site

 Largest Employers, by size of Employee Pool